Notre Dame beats No. 5 Clemson 35-14 with punt block for TD

 The Tigers avoided the shutout when Will Shipley, who ran for 63 yards on 12 carries, scored on a 1-yard run with 10:14 left in the game, and Uiagaalelei threw a 4-yard TD pass to Joseph Ngata with 1:35 left.
 The Irish added a 17-yard TD pass from Pyne to Mike Mayer with 4:16 left.

 The Irish dominated Clemson in the first half, rushing for 122 yards and amassing 163 yards overall while holding the Tigers to 30 yards rushing and 71 yards overall.
 But the big play was the Irish blocking their fourth punt in the past three games on Clemson’s opening drive after the Tigers lost 11 yards after being called twice for holding.
-Linebacker Jordan Botelho broke through the line and got two hands on the punt by Aidan Swanson and Kollie caught it in the air and returned it 17 yards for a touchdown.
+Linebacker Jordan Botelho broke through the line and got two hands on the punt and Kollie caught it and returned it 17 yards for a TD.

 Tempers flared as the teams headed to the locker room at halftime after Clemson right guard Walker Parks pushed down Notre Dame defensive lineman Jayson Ademilola.
 Several players pushed before the teams were separated and headed to their separate tunnels.